-All photographs on this site may be licensed as stock photos for business use, or purchased as fine art display picutures for home or office decor.
-I have photographed Dall sheep in many areas of Alaska, but much of my coverage is from Denali National Park where there is no hunting pressure.
-The natural history information here was adapted from the Alaska Fish and Game Notebook series on wildlife.
+All of the Dall sheep photos on this site may be licensed as stock photos for business use, or purchased as fine art prints for your home or office.
+While sheep inhabit large areas of Alaska, the bulk of my Dall sheep photos are from the slopes of Denali National Park and the Brooks Range mountains in Alaska’s Arctic.

 Dall Sheep inhabit Alaska’s Interior and Arctic mountain ranges.
 They prefer open alpine ridges and meadows for feeding and retreat to nearby steep slopes for rest and safety.
 The winter weather in these mountain areas can be severe, making food sources sometimes difficult to access.
 Dall sheep generally inhabit high country but sometimes travel below timberline to feed or during seasonal range migration.

 Dall sheep are a white/ivory color, they are sometimes confused with mountain goats.
 However, goats and sheep inhabit different geographical regions, and despite their similar color, look quite different.
 Male Dall sheep are called rams and females are called ewes.
 Massive curling horns distinguish the males from the more slender and slightly curved horns of the female.
 As rams mature, their horns arc to form a circle when viewed from the side.
 Horn size can be used to determine age by referencing the distinctive growth rings that mark each year.
 Horns reach half a circle in about two or three years, three-quarters of a circle in four to five years, and a full circle or “full curl” in seven to eight years.
 They can live up to 12 years.